-The furnace combustion air inlet must be located a minimum of 3 feet from the vent of any other gas or fuel-burning appliance or clothes dryer to prevent recirculation of the flue gases into the furnace combustion air inlet.
-The furnace combustion air inlet must be located a minimum safe distance from the vent of any other gas or fuel-burning appliance or clothes dryer to prevent recirculation of the flue gases into the furnace combustion air inlet.
+The furnace combustion air inlet must be located a minimum safe distance from the vent of any other gas or fuelburning appliance or clothes dryer to prevent recirculation of the flue gases into the furnace combustion air inlet.
 Reference National Fuel Gas Code current edition and in Canada CSA 149.1 current edition for minimum distances.
+The only exception to this requirement is the case of multiventing two or more furnaces, which is covered in the section on multiventing of these instructions.